The Agent-Cloud link (ACLK) is the mechanism responsible for securely connecting a Netdata Agent to your web browser

 You have two options if you prefer to disable the ACLK and not use Netdata Cloud.

 When you pass this parameter, the installer does not download or compile any extra libraries.
-Once running, the Agent kills the thread responsible for the ACLK and claiming behavior, and behaves as though the ACLK, and thus Netdata Cloud, does not exist.
+Once running, the Agent kills the thread responsible for the ACLK and connecting behavior, and behaves as though the ACLK, and thus Netdata Cloud, does not exist.

 You can change a runtime setting in your